-Supportive housing that includes assisted living is a residential use that may occur be located within the medium to high density residential designationneighbourhood activity center.
+Supportive housing that includes assisted living is a residential use that may be located within the neighbourhood activity center.
 Supportive housing provides support services such as meals and laundry within a group living arrangement.
 This means the sleep units do not have a full kitchen.
 The site being considered for supportive housing is 1.9 hectares± and is adjacent to the commercial site.
-Should supportive housing not be obtained on the site; the site can be developed as medium to high density residential.
+Should supportive housing not be obtained on the site; the site can be developed as high density residential.
 The statistics have included the number of residential units and population as medium to high density residential and should the supportive housing with sleeping units be developed, then the statistics could be adjusted to reflect the difference in the number of dwelling units.